clarin-eric/linkchecker-persistence/README.md

 ## Set up

-When you laod CPA as a dependency into your Spring boot parent project, you have to specify a database connection there.
+When you load LPA as a dependency into your Spring boot parent project, you have to specify a database connection there.
 A typical entry in the application.yml of your project would look like this:

 ```